tidymodels/parsnip/man/rmd/rand_forest_aorsf.md

-For this engine, there is a single mode: censored regression
+For this engine, there are multiple modes: classification, regression, and censored regression

 ## Tuning Parameters